-A minimum of 2 months is required for volunteers to work with Colombia Reports.
-However, most of our volunteers stay between 3-6 months in order to get the most out of their time at CR and the learning experience.
-If, upon completing an agreed volunteer period, both the volunteer and the Director are happy with the direction of the volunteer’s work, the volunteer period can always be expanded.
+A minimum of three months is required for interns to work with Colombia Reports.
+However, most of our interns stay longer in order to get the most out of their time at CR and the learning experience.
+If upon completing the agreed period, both the intern and editor-in-chief are happy with the direction of the volunteer’s work, the internship can always be expanded.

-In order to volunteer please send an email of interest to email@example.com with your CV and a paragraph outlining why you are interested in volunteering and when and for how long you are available.
-Applicants will then be selected for a phone interview with the Colombia Reports director.
-References of current or past volunteers are available on request.
-Please feel free to email with any questions.
+In order to take part in the internship program just contact us with a paragraph outlining why you are interested in volunteering and when and for how long you are available.
+Applicants will then be selected for a phone interview with the editor-in-chief.
+References of current or past interns are available on request.
+Please feel free to write us with any questions.